Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: A tentative distinction between WD and NS candidates

 where $\mathcal{N}$ represents a normal distribution, its first entry representing the derived expectancy for the secondary mass in Solar units (top) and the eccentricity (bottom), and the second entry is the corresponding covariance matrix.
 Similarly, the NS cluster is described by

 The odds ratio between the two clusters is $1.42$, in favour of the WD cluster.

 The central regions of the two clusters are presented as thin purple lines in Figure~\ref{fig:co_e-m}.
 The points are coloured by their classification: white circles represent the objects in the WD cluster, and the blue circles represent the objects in the NS cluster.
-The distinction between the two clusters was made according to their cluster-membership probability predicted by the Gaussian mixture model.
-The $68$ targets that have a probability larger than 50\% to be members of $f_{\textsc{ns}}$ were labeled as NS cluster members; the $101$ targets in the complement set, with probabilities larger than 50\% to be members of $f_{\textsc{wd}}$, were labeled as members of the WD cluster.
+The distinction between the two clusters was made according to their cluster-membership probabilities, $f_{\textsc{ns}}$ and $f_{\textsc{ns}}$, of the Gaussian mixture model.
+The $68$ targets with $f_{\textsc{ns}}>0.5$ were labeled as NS cluster members; the $101$ targets in the complement set, with $f_{\textsc{wd}}>0.5$, were labeled as members of the WD cluster.
 The $8$ BH candidates, with masses larger than $2.4$ $\solarmass$, are not included in any of the two classes.

-\gaia DR3 provides quality indicators, such as the \texttt{significance} of the solution and its \texttt{goodness of fit} (GoF).
-The GoF is normalised such that, for models that are linear in their parameters, its distribution can be approximated by a standard normal distribution.
-Under this assumption, solutions with GoF $\gtrsim 3$, for example, should be treated with caution; however, we emphasize that the \gaia team considered solutions with GoF of up to $25$ as acceptable, given the particular properties of the data and the fitted models \citep{halbwachs22}.
-We did not identify an excess of high GoF targets in the NS cluster members compared to the WD cluster.
-However, in the case of the BH candidates, 6 out of the 8 targets have values larger than ${\sim}5$, which might indicate their invalidity.

 Figure~\ref{fig:hist_m2} presents the mass distribution of the secondary masses, overlaid with the marginal probability density function of the Gaussian mixture of Figure~\ref{fig:co_e-m}.
 The solid purple and blue curves represent the distribution of the WD and NS clusters, respectively, and the combined marginal distribution of the entire sample is shown as a black dotted line.